 Certification can be achieved through American Health Information Management Association (AHIMA) or American Academy of Professional Codes (AAPC).
 With additional education a Medical Billing and Coding Specialist can go on to become a Registered Health Information Technologist (RHIT).

-To provide allied health students with a personal and professional learning centered education.
+To provide Health Technologies students with a personal and professional learning centered education.

 According to the U.S. Bureau of Labor Statistics (BLS), job prospects should be "very good" for medical billing and coding specialist, which are included under the broader category of medical records and health information technicians.
 BLS projections indicate that employment of professionals in this field will increase 20% between 2008 and 2018, which is much faster than the average for all occupations.*

 The BLS attributes this growth to an increase in the use of electronic medical records, the health problems associated with an expanding elderly population and the rising number of medical treatments, tests and procedures being performed today.
 As noted in the BLS Occupational Outllok Handbook, technicians with a solid understanding of relevant computer software and technology will be in demand - do the medical billing and coding job outlook should be good for those with relevant training and certification.